AndreasFaust/react-ticker/README.md

 If you want to avoid linebreaks in your text-elements, use the CSS-property `white-space: nowrap;`.

+### Dynamic loading of elements

+It is possible to dynamically load new elements.
+This feature is still experimental.
+It only works properly, if you use the property `offset="run-in"` and provide a placeholder while loading.
+You also should provide the first element immediately.

 ## Dependencies

-React Ticker has no dependecies besides React 16+ (the minimum minor-release has to be looked up yet).
+React Ticker has no dependecies besides React 16+ (the minimum minor-release still has to be looked up).

 ## Browser Support